beingfluid/IntegrateNow/Chapter6_WorkingWithXMLs.md

 </xs:complexType>
 ```

-&nbsp;&nbsp;&nbsp;&nbsp;Note that the child elements, "firstname" and "lastname", are surrounded by the `<sequence>` indicator.
-This means that the child elements must appear in the same order as they are declared.
-You can also base a complex type on an existing complex type and add some elements, like this:
+&nbsp;&nbsp;&nbsp;&nbsp;We can base a complex type on an existing complex type and add some elements, like this:

 ```xsd
 <xs:element name="employee" type="fullpersoninfo"/>